-- 24 hours post procedure – every hour use a damp cotton pad with distilled water (or bottled/boiled and cooled) and lightly pat the area to clean off the lymph (clear fluid that emerges as part of healing).
+- Day 1 & 2 – every 2 hours use a damp cotton pad with distilled water (or bottled/boiled and cooled) and gently wipe the area to clean off the lymph (clear fluid that emerges as part of healing).

-- Day 2-7: Apply a thin layer of the jelly at night before bed.
-Use an ear bud to apply.
+- Day 2-7 evenings: Using an earbud, apply a thin layer of the provided cream at night before bed.

 - The treated area can get wet, but avoid submerging it in water, so the scab stays put and heals properly.
 Try bathing instead of showering for the first week to help avoid getting the area too wet.